Skip to Main Content

 Considerations

-Some symptoms of COVID-19 are similar to those of the common cold and the flu, so it can be hard to know for sure if you have the virus.
+Some symptoms of COVID-19 are similar to those of the common cold and the flu, so it can be hard to know for sure if you have the SARS-CoV-2 virus.
 But COVID-19 is not a cold, and it is not a flu.

 Most people with the illness have mild to moderate symptoms and recover fully.
 Whether you get tested or not, if you have symptoms of COVID-19, you should avoid contact with other people so you don't spread the illness.